 Community testing, also known as surveillance testing, is the ongoing sampling of a percentage of a population to infer how many people in the population likely have active cases of COVID-19.
 This will help us slow the spread of COVID-19 by allowing us to identify and isolate current cases, while also allowing us to know if its presence on our campus is growing.

-Drury will test 20% of students each week and 20% of faculty and staff every other week.
+Drury will test 10% of students, faculty and staff each week.
 Based on ongoing education from the U.S. Department of Health and Human Services (HHS), and in consultation with CoxHealth CEO Steve Edwards – a member of our Board of Trustees – we decided this was an appropriate step for our campus at this time.
 If information or recommendations change, we will adjust the percentage of the Drury community we test accordingly.

-Dean Julian, Provost Harville and CHRO Marilyn Harris randomly select 20% of students, faculty and staff respectively to be tested.
+Dean Julian, Provost Harville and CHRO Marilyn Harris randomly select 10% of students, faculty and staff respectively to be tested.
 Selection is completely random so you may be selected more than once or you may never be selected at all.
 They contact anyone selected for a test directly via email prior to your test date.
-Student tests are typically conducted on Tuesdays.
-Faculty and staff are typically tested on Fridays unless notified otherwise.
+Tests are typically conducted on Tuesdays.

 Anyone on campus may request to opt into community testing at any time by contacting either Dean Julian, Provost Harville or CHRO Marilyn Harris.